omrilotan/consigliere/README.md

 # consigliere

-🍝 A simple to use JSON logger
+🍝 A simple-to-use JSON logger

+> ### • Quick to start • Intuitive interface • Rich with customisation.

 ## Quick use logger